 Posts

-The end of my first year at campus
+CHAPTER IX : The end of my first year at KIU

 It has been such an educative and productive moment since the start of my time at campus till now the end of my first year.
 I can now confidently say that I am having 2years ahead to complete my course.
 My stay at campus has completely influenced my social and academic life, where I have met and learnt to associate with several different people, it has boosted my confidence and ability to address several issues concerning personal life and the public as well.
 I have also acquired skills on how to deals with with several challenges of life, where at times I do experience some problems and solve them out and also there are multiple achievements that made me oftenly excited and happy most especially concerning excelling in different assessments, gaining a deep understanding of particular study areas and many others.
-Allow me inform you about my second semester at campus.
-As it was earlier scheduled to return to campus as early as 3rd January, I had to fully comply and return with in ...
+A picture of the structures of Kampala International University where I study from.
+A picture of the flyer that was communicating to us about the ...

 CHAPTER VIII; A community outreach to a nearby market center.